What Are The Side Effects of Kratom?

-However, as you continue to use kratom on a daily basis, these effects will start to change.
+However, as you continue to use kratom daily, these effects will start to change.
 The initial, energetic rush will become shorter and less pronounced.
 The post-energetic relaxation will amount to a sort of lethargic fatigue.

-If you continue to use kratom after its beneficial effects start to wane, then you may start to develop chronic fatigue.
+If you continue to use kratom after its beneficial effects start to wane, you may develop chronic fatigue.
 As your adrenaline and dopamine systems burn out, your body will become less capable of producing energy on its own.

 At this point, you’ll find that you need to take kratom simply to motivate yourself to do anything.
 To avoid this, take a break from using kratom as soon as you notice that its effects are starting to dwindle.

 Tips For Avoiding Lethargy with Kratom

 - Reduce your dose of kratom.
 People are surprised to find that a lower dose often produces more powerful effects.